Home » Health Conditions » Viral Infections » Flu

 Reme-Flu is a homeopathic product that has had a good amount of success.
 The two step approach uses organic and inorganic products to gently stimulate the body’s healing mechanisms.
 Reme-Flu also includes a proprietary formula to speed up the absorption in the cells.

 Always consult with your primary physician before adding any product or medication to your regiment.
-There may be medicinal interactions as well as allergies that your physician will advise you about.
+There may be medicinal interactions as well as that your physician will advise you about.

 The information supplied in this article is not to be considered as medical advice and is for educational purposes only.